 Want to save your strawberry oatmeal for next time?
 It’s always best to make it fresh, but leftovers can be used for strawberry oatmeal bars or a delicious strawberry oatmeal smoothie.
 Here’s how to keep things fresh!

-Use an airtight container for the remainder of your strawberry oatmeal, and you can keep it for up to 5 days in the fridge.
+- Fridge: Use an airtight container for the remainder of your strawberry oatmeal, and you can keep it in the fridge for up to 5 days.

 FAQ